-Officers should bring this document to the attention of their members and explain to them the basic safety rules that all members must adhere to when participating in Club activities.
+Officers should bring this document to the attention of their members and explain to them the basic safety rules that all members must adhere to when participating in club/society activities.

-Officers should customise the Safety Statement to their own Club requirements.
-If the Club carries out any hazardous activities these must be identified in writing and an assessment of the risk associated with the activity must be made, i.e. an estimation of the likelihood of something going wrong and the severity of the injury or ill health that may occur if things go wrong.
-The Club must then set out what it does to eliminate or minimise the risk.
-If the Club is affiliated to a governing body the safety standards of the governing body must be used.
+Officers should customise the Safety Statement to their own club/society requirements.
+If the club or society carries out any hazardous activities these must be identified in writing and an assessment of the risk associated with the activity must be made, i.e. an estimation of the likelihood of something going wrong and the severity of the injury or ill health that may occur if things go wrong.
+The club/society must then set out what it does to eliminate or minimise the risk.
+If the club is affiliated to a governing body the safety standards of the governing body must be used.

-1.1 Role of the President of the Club
+1.1 Role of the President of the Club/Society